The James Webb Interferometer: Space-based interferometric detections of PDS 70 b and c at 4.8 $\mu$m: Results

 The results for planet c are displayed in Figure~\ref{fig:spectrum_c}.
 As reported by \cite{2024arXiv240304855C}, the F187N shows an excess emission, possibly due to Pa$\alpha$ emission.
 The blue region of the GRAVITY spectrum does not agree with the fit, and the $L'$ measurement is off by almost $2\sigma$.
 Also, our NIRISS/AMI F480M measurement is clearly at odds with respect to the green solid line model fit, which does not include a CPD component.
 The spectrum of the best model once including the CPD presents a lower $L'$ flux, consistent with the NaCo measurement.
-Furthermore, the CPD contribution passes right in between the F480M measurements from NIRCam and NIRISS.
-The reduced chi squared for these fits are 0.55 and 0.52 respectively, {and the Bayes factor in favour of the model including the blackbody is 5.6, suggesting moderate support for including the blackbody component.
-Furthermore, assuming that the NIRISS/AMI long-wavelength measurement is less biased, weighting it more strongly would obtain a warmer/larger CPD contribution.}
+Furthermore, the CPD contribution passes right in between the F480M measurements from NIRCam and NIRISS. {The Bayes factor of the model including the blackbody compared with the blackbody-free model is 0.88, indicating that the model without the additional blackbody component is preferred.
+However, we note that our measurement of PDS 70 c hints that there is in fact excess emission that can't be explained by the atmosphere only model, and the fit is being constrained by the fainter measurement of PDS 70 c made by \cite{2024arXiv240304855C}.
+Follow-up observations at 4.8 $\mu$m with NIRISS and NIRCam, and beyond 5 $\mu$m with MIRI, could be used to confirm the presence of warm CPD emission and constrain the CPD properties.}